The Real Estate M&A and Private Equity Review: Denmark

 Furthermore, sale and leaseback transactions are becoming increasingly popular, with a significant growth in volume in recent years.
 Several of the largest Danish companies have engaged in sale and leaseback transactions disposing of domicile properties to release capital tied up in real estate and focus resources on their core business with the potential to generate a higher return on capital.
 The acquirers are typically institutional investors and private equity firms.
 Sale and leaseback transactions are expected to continue at a relatively high level.

-In the first part of 2020, the Danish real estate market was like most other real estate markets globally affected by the outbreak of covid-19.
+In the first three quarters of 2020, the Danish real estate market was like most other real estate markets globally affected by the outbreak of covid-19.
 The government has tried to curb the spread of covid-19 with the enactment of quarantine measures that, among other things, have caused businesses, in particular within the retail and food and beverages segment, to shut down temporarily.
-The outbreak of covid-19 has had a significant negative impact on the Danish economy, and the transaction volume across all segments of the real estate market, as investors generally have been more cautious.
+The outbreak of covid-19 has had a significant negative impact on the Danish economy, and initially affected the transaction volume across all segments of the real estate market because investors were generally more cautious.

 It is expected that the focus on M&A and private equity transactions in the real estate market will continue.
 Additionally, the number of foreign investors in the Danish real estate market is expected to remain at a high level in the form of both private equity firms, property funds and real estate companies.

 1 Alexander Troeltzsch Larsen and Michael Wejp-Olsen are partners at Gorrissen Federspiel.
-The authors would like to thank Simon Bronka, junior associate at Gorrissen Federspiel, for his assistance in the preparation of this chapter.
+The authors would like to thank Simon Bronka, attorney, and Rasmus Godthaab Jespersen, associate, both at Gorrissen Federspiel, for their assistance in the preparation of this chapter.

 2 Inside information is non-public information that would be likely to have a significant effect on the price of a company's securities.